-Interventions to support breastfeeding can be delivered directly to the lactating person and their support persons or be focused on system-level policies or maternity care practices aimed at creating an environment supportive of breastfeeding.
+Interventions to support breastfeeding can be delivered directly to mothers and their support persons or be focused on system-level policies or maternity care practices aimed at creating an environment supportive of breastfeeding.
 Interventions can occur over the course of pregnancy (prenatal), the time around and shortly after delivery (peripartum), and/or after birth (postpartum).
-Non-healthcare breastfeeding support interventions may include community breastfeeding promotion or support; worksite policies and programs; childcare policies and practices; and legislation, including family leave policies.^{49, 50}
+Non-healthcare breastfeeding support interventions may include community breastfeeding promotion or support; worksite policies and programs; childcare policies and practices; and legislation, including family leave policies.^{56, 57}

 Interventions can include individual professional or peer support, structured education, or a combination of support modalities.
-Breastfeeding support can be comprised of psychological and social support (e.g., encouraging the mother, providing reassurance, discussing the mother's questions and problems), as well as direct support during breastfeeding observations (e.g., helping with the positioning of the infant, observing latching), and is typically offered in addition to general education.^{22, 49, 51, 52} This type of support usually begins shortly after birth in the hospital setting or other birthing facility and may continue after the hospital stay.
-Conversely, breastfeeding knowledge and most often occurs in the prenatal period.49 Within this framework, education is usually offered in group sessions and may involve telephone support, electronic interventions, and print materials.
-Individual-level interventions may be conducted by medical, nursing, or allied professionals (such as lactation care providers) or lay people (such as peer supporters).^{22, 49, 51, 52}

-Support for breastfeeding may work in different ways for different individuals.
-In some cases, it may be important to include extra breastfeeding support prenatally to discuss the benefits of breastfeeding, discuss family goals, and plan accordingly.
+Breastfeeding support can be comprised of psychological and social support (e.g., encouraging the mother, providing reassurance, discussing the mother's questions and problems), as well as direct support during breastfeeding observations (e.g., helping with the positioning of the infant, observing latching), and is typically offered in addition to general education.^{18, 56, 58, 59} This type of support usually begins shortly after birth in the hospital setting or other birthing facility and may continue after the hospital stay.
+Conversely, breastfeeding education typically includes a formalized program aimed at conveying nontailored breastfeeding knowledge and most often occurs in the prenatal period.56 Within this framework, education is usually offered in group sessions and may involve telephone support, electronic interventions, and print materials.
+Individual-level interventions may be conducted by medical, nursing, or allied professionals (such as lactation care providers) or lay people (such as peer supporters).^{18, 56, 58, 59} may be important to include extra breastfeeding support prenatally to discuss the benefits of breastfeeding, discuss family goals, and plan accordingly.
 Interventions may increase individual's beliefs in the importance of breastfeeding, particularly in settings where breastfeeding may not be the norm.
 Interventions can help increase individual's self-efficacy in their abilities to make feeding choices for their infant and give them confidence to continue breastfeeding.
 Additionally, timely, skilled support at or around the time of birth and postpartum can help individuals to avoid or overcome breastfeeding problems that often lead to stopping breastfeeding.
 Support that continues until the time parents may have to return to work can help empower and provide support to overcome challenges that are often encountered with that transition.